konstantinklemmer/urbanscience/README.md

-# urbanscience
+# Urban Science publishing outlets

-Curated list of Urban Science publishing outlets
+This repository contains a curated list of publication outlets (journals, conferences, book series,...) for the Urban Sciences.